 Life Insurance Policies

-When you name The Stewardship Network as a beneficiary of your life insurance policy, you may be able to save on estate taxes.
-Provide now for a future gift by naming The Stewardship Network as a primary beneficiary or as a contingent beneficiary of a policy insuring your life.
+When you name The Stewardship Network as a primary beneficiary or as a contingent beneficiary of your life insurance policy, you may be able to save on estate taxes.

 Take care of nature and your heirs by making The Stewardship Network a full or partial beneficiary of your IRA, 401(k), or other qualified retirement plan.
-The taxes applied to your retirement plan assets may be different than you imagined – in fact, using retirement assets to make a donation and leaving other assets to your heirs often enables you to give more to your heirs.
+You will receive both an estate and income tax deduction.